onefoursix/Cloudera-Impala-JDBC-Example/README.md

 ###Dependencies
 To build the project you must have Maven 2.x or higher installed.
 Maven info is [here](http://maven.apache.org)

-To run the project you must have access to a Hadoop cluster running Cloudera Impala and with a populated table defined in the Hive Metastore.
+To run the project you must have access to a Hadoop cluster running Cloudera Impala with a populated table defined in the Hive Metastore.

+###Creating a table to run the example with

+For this example I will use the

 ![Hue Table List](images/HueTableList.jpg)